 Do you have an itchy cat, even when it’s not flea season and there’s not a flea in sight?
 Does your kitty have dandruff or dry skin?
 Some cats get extra oily skin from food allergies.
 Others develop little pustules on their chins or the base of their tail.
 Some cats throw up more often or will have runny stools.
 If your cat is suffering from any of these, it may be a food intolerance.
 The first thing you should always do is check with your vet, as any or all of these could be signs of a more serious condition.
 Once you’ve ruled those out, take a look at your cat’s diet to find the culprit.

-So you think your dog has food allergies?
+Does your dog have a food allergy?
 Let’s take a look at your food.
+Feeding the same food to a dog everyday may cause them to develop an allergy or intolerance to common ingredients.
 The most common food ingredients responsible for allergies are chicken, beef, dairy, pork, lamb, fish, eggs, corn, soy, and grains (e.g. wheat, whey).
 Corn and wheat are often used as cheap fillers in pet foods.

 Vomiting can be signs of a serious problem, including obstructions in your dog’s intestines.
 If your dog has suddenly started vomiting, please take your dog to your vet for care.
 Some dogs, despite being in […]